-On campus, students can join the French Club, take part in International Week, attend public lectures and exhibits related to French-speaking cultures, and explore career options in foreign languages.
-Motivated students may take advantage of all university-wide Rutgers study abroad programs, Rutgers-Camden International Study Tours, and directed research projects, such as an Honors undergraduate thesis in French.
+On campus, students can join the French Club, take part in International Education Week, attend public lectures and exhibits related to French-speaking cultures, and explore career options in foreign languages.
+Motivated students may take advantage of all university-wide Rutgers study abroad programs, Rutgers-Camden Learning Abroad Tours, and directed research projects, such as an Honors undergraduate thesis in French.

 In our program, you become part of a close-knit community where regular interaction with faculty members allows you to pursue your individual goals.
 You enrich a diverse student body and gain practical skills that can lead to successful careers in many professions, including language education, translation, editing, and journalism.
 Our alumni have also gone on to successful careers in business, law, counseling, graphic design, education, and medicine.